 Whether you’re muddling the infused sugars into a mojito, making a simple syrup with them, or simply adding them to your tea or coffee – infused sugars do especially well in beverages.

 Making an excellent well-balanced beverage is often about aroma – so using aromatic infused sugars can make a huge difference in your cocktail & mocktail game.

 All of these infused sugars will be used in an upcoming DIY Gin Bar post that I can’t wait to get to.
-In the meantime though, cheers!
+In the meantime though, check out the recipes you can try these sugars out in & cheers!

 - Strawberry Gin Fizz